ant-design/pro-components/docs/api.md

 # Layout API

-Pro-Layout provides rich APIs for various customizations.
+ProLayout provides rich APIs for various customizations.
 Here you can see the demonstration of various APIs.

 ## Demo